Voice-First-AI/data-collection-jovo---firebase/README.md

 # Jovo + Voice First: Data Collection

-This template contains a Jovo Sample Voice App with a simple "Hello World!" greeting, asking for the user's name and returning a personalised message.
-This is the default template for the `jovo new` command.

-Voice First Addition:
-All Session data is stored in Firebase using their Firestore offering.

 ## Quick Start

+## Use this as your Starter Project

-To use the Jovo Templates, you'll need the Jovo CLI.
+You'll need the Jovo CLI.
 You can install it globally with NPM.

 ```sh
 $ npm install -g jovo-cli